LutzCle/unified-memory-debugging/README.md

  - NUMA_NODE: NUMA node to run program and allocate NUMA-local memory on.
 Default is node 0.

 ## Measurements
 In the following, we demonstrate our performance issue.
-We conduct our measurments on this system:
+Unless noted otherwise, we run the example `um_reprex.cu` and conduct our measurments on this system:
  - IBM AC922 with POWER9 and Tesla V100
  - Ubuntu 18.04 LTS ppc64le
  - Kernel 5.0.0-25-generic